DavidFM43/Proyecto-Optimizaci-n/README.md

 Traffic agents dispatch optimization model for minimizing the total response time of traffic incidents.

+For visualizing the maps without cloning the repository and running it locally, please download the `traffic.html` file and open it with the browser of your choice.

 [Link del video de presentación](https://www.youtube.com/watch?v=m7HS02AdZeQ&feature=youtu.be&ab_channel=JuanPabloGuti%C3%A9rrez)

 ![imagen](https://user-images.githubusercontent.com/64153233/173868305-5054d322-13c1-41b2-ba67-f27c6b497995.png)